rezafotohi/FedAnilPlusPlus/README.md

 This model is a research work and is provided as it is.
 We are not responsible for any user action or omission.

 ## Contact
-Please raise any other issues and concerns you may have.
+Please don't hesitate to raise any other issues and concerns you may have.
 Thank you!

 Email: Fotohi.reza@gmail.com